-(a) The practice of medicine or an attempt to practice osteopathic medicine, without an active license or certificate issued pursuant to this chapter.
+(a) The practice of osteopathic medicine, or an attempt to practice osteopathic medicine, without an active license or certificate issued pursuant to this chapter.

-(c) Attempting to obtain or obtaining a license to practice medicine by knowing misrepresentation.
+(c) Attempting to obtain or obtaining a license to practice osteopathic medicine by knowing misrepresentation.

-(d) Attempting to obtain or obtaining a position as a medical practitioner or medical resident in a clinic or hospital through knowing misrepresentation of education, training, or experience.
+(d) Attempting to obtain or obtaining a position as an osteopathic medical practitioner or osteopathic medical resident in a clinic or hospital through knowing misrepresentation of education, training, or experience.

 (2) Each of the following acts constitutes a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083:

 (a) Knowingly concealing information relating to violations of this chapter.

 (b) Making any willfully false oath or affirmation whenever an oath or affirmation is required by this chapter.